 Billing Frequency is a Balancing Act

-When building your subscription business, be sure to chose the billing frequency that is right for both your business and your customers.
-Balance between your needs and your customers is key to finding the optimal schedule.
+When building your subscription business, be sure to choose the billing frequency that is right for both your business and your customers.
+Striking a balance between your needs and those of your customers is key to finding the optimal schedule.

-When deciding on billing frequency, take a look at when and how often your product or service is delivered to your customer, - then consider the pros and cons of the following options.
+When deciding on billing frequency, begin by considering what some of the best practices for SaaS billing are, then take a look at when and how often your product or service is delivered to your customer, - then consider the pros and cons of the following options.

 Daily billing is typically considered "very frequent" billing.
 However, it can be the best option if you are in a market with a short customer life-cycle.